 High cholesterol.
 Femara may cause high cholesterol levels.
 Due to the risk of this side effect, your doctor will likely recommend cholesterol tests while you’re taking the drug.
 If your cholesterol levels become too high, your doctor may prescribe cholesterol-lowering drugs.

 Osteoporosis.
-Before starting Femara, tell your doctor if you have osteoporosis (brittle, weak bones).
-Taking Femara can cause low bone density (low levels of calcium and minerals in your bones).
-And this can cause osteoporosis to develop or get worse.
-Low bone density can also lead to bone fractures (broken bones).
-You may have an increased risk for low bone density if you already have osteoporosis before starting Femara.
+Before starting Femara, tell your doctor if you have osteoporosis.
+Taking Femara can cause low bone density.
+This can result in osteoporosis developing or worsening.
+Low bone density can also lead to bone fractures.
+You may have an increased risk of low bone density if you already have osteoporosis before starting Femara.

 Severe liver problems.
 Your liver helps clear Femara from your body.
-If you have severe liver problems, such as cirrhosis (scarring of the liver), your doctor may prescribe a dosage of Femara that’s lower than usual.
+If you have severe liver problems, such as cirrhosis, your doctor may prescribe a dosage of Femara that’s lower than usual.
 Be sure to tell your doctor if you have severe liver problems before starting Femara.

 Allergic reaction.
-You shouldn’t take Femara if you’ve ever had an allergic reaction to the drug or any of its ingredients.
+You should not take Femara if you’ve ever had an allergic reaction to the drug or any of its ingredients.
 Talk with your doctor about which other treatments are better choices for you.

 Pregnancy.
-You shouldn’t take Femara during pregnancy.
+You should not take Femara during pregnancy.
 For more information, see the “Pregnancy and breastfeeding while taking Femara” section below.

 Breastfeeding.
-You shouldn’t breastfeed or become pregnant for at least 3 weeks after your last dose of Femara.
-For more information, see “Pregnancy and breastfeeding while taking Femara” below.
+You should not breastfeed while taking Femara.
+For more information, see the “Pregnancy and breastfeeding while taking Femara” section below.

 Alcohol use with Femara

-There aren’t any known interactions between Femara and alcohol.
+There are no known interactions between Femara and alcohol.

 However, alcohol can cause side effects that are similar to those of Femara.
 So drinking alcohol while taking Femara could worsen certain side effects of the drug.